Visualizing data

 1 Membership, sets

-(Gao, Yu, and Cai 2021) still works if you like Venn.
+(Gao, Yu, and Cai 2021) still works if I like Venn.

-However! there exists a better option, the UpSet algorithm (Lex et al. 2014).
+However!
+There exists a better option: the UpSet algorithm (Lex et al. 2014).
 I use UpSetPlot.

 2 Resources